edgeofmagic/imgmatch/README.md

 The histograms have 4096 bins.
 Each RGB pixel is mapped to a bin as follows:

-Consider the bins of the histogram organized as a three-dimensional cube, each dimension having 16 bins:
+* Interpret the bins of the histogram as a three-dimensional cube, each dimension having 16 bins.

-bins[i, j, k] where i, j, k are > 0 and < 16

-The RGB color channels are 8-bit unsigned numbers.
-Divide each channel by 16 to scale it to the cube dimension.

-A pixel (r, g, b) maps to a bin by scaling the pixel color channel values (unsigned 8-bit values from 0 to 255) to array indices, by dividing by 16.
+* Given a pixel (r, g, b) with channel values from 0 to 255, scale the values to the cube dimensions, dividing by 16.

-bins[ red / 16, green / 16, blue / 16 ]
+* Interpret the scaled pixel values (r', g', b') as indices into the cube.

-For a given image, each bin contains the count of pixels in the image that mapped to that bin.
+For a given image, each bin contains the count of pixels in the image that map to that bin.

-When calculating the distance, the bins are viewed as a vector of 4096 bins.
+When calculating the distance, the bins are interpreted as a vector of 4096 bins.
 Given images a and b, we have:

-N<sub>a</sub>, the number of pixels in a
+N<sub>a</sub>, the number of pixels in a N<sub>b</sub>, the number of pixels in b

-A, the histogram for A, with bins A</sup><sub>i</sub>, where 0 <= i < 4096
+A, the histogram for a, with bins A</sup><sub>i</sub>
+B, the histogram for b, with bins B</sup><sub>i</sub>

 &#956;<sub>i</sub> = ((A<sub>i</sub> / N<sub>a</sub>) + (B<sub>i</sub> / N<sub>b</sub>)) / 2